When Can a Juvenile Be Tried in Adult Court?

 We know an adult correctional facility can be too harsh or overbearing for a juvenile defendant, so we will fight on your behalf through the legal process.
 In comparison, juvenile courts and juvenile records are much more likely to handle a juvenile’s case more fairly, especially in comparison to the adult criminal justice system.
 If you are facing charges and any California state laws put you at risk of severe penalties, feel free to contact Aron Law Firm.

-What Is a Juvenile Court Fitness Hearing?
+What Is A Juvenile Court Fitness Hearing?

 Fitness hearings are legal proceedings that decide whether juveniles who have committed a serious crime can amend themselves through rehabilitation programs and other youth services.
 If they are deemed “unfit” for rehabilitation or educational consequences within the juvenile justice system, they can be charged as adults.